To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Dale McKinley, the spokesperson for the Right2Know campaign, said the civil society umbrella body was not “surprised by the ANC’s decision” to reject a public interest defence.

 He said the ANC had always rejected the idea, despite facing serious opposition over its position in the past year.
-McKinley said that while opposition parties had reignited the debate over the public interest defence in Parliament on Wednesday, the body had not thought that the ANC was going to renounce its previous position.

 National Press Club chairperson Yusuf Abramjee said media and civil society would “fight the Bill tooth and nail”.
 He called the ANC’s decision “very disappointing”.